Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Discussion

 One potential limitation of our modeling strategy is that we have not distinguished the survival hazard between subjects who experience recurrent event(s) and those who directly move to the terminal event.
 The impact upon the survival function from the previous recurrent event occurrence is primarily controlled by the shared hierarchical frailty terms, $\gamma_{ij}$ and $\mu_j$, from the two hazards.
 An alternative modeling strategy can be based on the multi-state model \citep{lee_2016,li2022comparison}, where one can more explicitly split the event occurrence paths into 1) recurrent events only, 2) recurrent events followed by the terminal event, and 3) terminal event only, and characterize state-specific hazard functions for each of them in conjunction with different random effects.
 Under multi-state modeling, we may be able to capture the influence from both fixed and random effects on different hazard functions, potentially allowing for richer information extraction.
 However, a practical issue of multi-state modeling in our case comes from the growing number of unknown parameters, since we would need an additional set of coefficients as well as more random effects.
 This could induce computational and inferential challenges, especially with a small sample size, and merits additional investigation.
+Another potential limitation is that we have not distinguished the terminal event survival processes for the susceptible and unsusceptible patient subpopulations.
+In STRIDE, It is possible that patients who are unsusceptible to recurrent fall injuries are more likely to survive until the end of the study that those who are susceptible.
+Generally, this assumption is challenging to test empirically from data because in our model formulation these two subpopulations are latent (therefore not fully observed from the study sample alone).
+A possible improvement of the proposed model is to modify the likelihood in Section \ref{sec:posterior} to allow the terminal event survival function and density function to further depend on $D_{ij}$.
+However, the associated posterior inference can become substantially more challenging with our nonparametric prior specifications at multiple levels.
+Similarly, a primary care practice including more than usual unsusceptible patients may be expected to have lower risk of death, and it would be interesting to further control for $N_j^{-1}\sum_{i=1}^{N_j}D_{ij}$ in the terminal event model.
+Although these relevant extensions are promising for understanding the complex event processes in STRIDE, the identifiability and efficient posterior inference based on these extensions are beyond the scope of this article and will be pursued in future research.